 Vasana is a licensed auditor and an Audit Partner at PwC, specialising in the financial services sector.
 Vasana's audit experience covers a wide range of commercial sector clients in New Zealand and the UK, including...

 Mark has 30 years’ experience in public sector risk and assurance leading both internal and external audit services.
-Mark is the General Manager Risk and Assurance at Auckland Council – where he has...
+Mark was appointed as Assistant Auditor General – Local Government at the Office of...

 Audit Reference Group

 The Audit Reference Group (ARG) was established to provide feedback to our International Auditing and Assurance Standards Board (IAASB) member and meets prior to each IAASB meeting to consider matters on the upcoming IAASB meeting agenda.